arkku/mouseps2serial/README.md

 switches, but switches are ideal.)

 PC serial ports use RS-232, which nominally have 12 V levels.
-This means that you **must not** connect the DTR or RXD directly to the microcontroller, or you will fry the pins!
+This means that you **must not** connect the RTS or RXD directly to the microcontroller, or you will fry the pins!
 However, most PC serial ports will accept _input_ at 5 V levels, so you may be able to connect the TXD pin through as simple inverting buffer (such as a NOT gate).
-The other two pins are actually optional, although mouse auto-detection/recognition will not work without DTR (this only matters for the Microsoft protocol).
+The other two pins are actually optional, although mouse auto-detection/recognition will not work without RTS (this only matters for the Microsoft protocol).
 For full serial port support, you can use a logic level to RS-232 converter, such as a MAX232 chip.

-The DTR defaults to active low, since the logic level serial port signals are generally inverted (e.g., by the MAX232).
+The RTS defaults to active low, since the logic level serial port signals are generally inverted (e.g., by the MAX232).
 This also means that if you leave it unconnected, you must jumper the pin to ground or it will be pulled high (inactive) by the internal pull-up.

+While the Microsoft driver pulses RTS to have the mouse identify itself, it might be that some other drivers pulse DTR instead.
+In this case, connect the RTS from the serial port (pin 7 on the DE-9 connector) to DTR instead (pin 4 on the DE-9 connector).

 If the indicator LED is installed, it obviously needs a current-limiting resistor in series.